resurfaceio/containers/helm/resurfaceio/resurface/README.md

       email: admin@thisisanexample.com
 ```

-Basic authorization can be configured in the **auth** section.
+Authentication can be configured in the **auth** section.

 - **auth.enabled**: boolean.
-If set to `true`, password will be required at the login page of the API Explorer and, for any transaction using the Trino REST API.
-Otherwise, no password is required.
+If set to `true`, an authentication header will be required for any DB transaction.
 Defaults to `false`.
 Auth will work only when TLS is enabled.
 At least one authentication method must be enabled when auth is enabled.
 - **auth.basic.enabled**: If set to `true`, basic authentication will be enabled.
 A secret containing an encrypted list of allowed credentials will be mounted in the file system.
+When basic auth is enabled, a valid username and password combination will be required at the login page of the API Explorer.
+Otherwise, no password is required.
 Defaults to `false`.
 - **auth.basic.credentials**: Sequence of credentials allowed.
 Both a **username** and **password** are required for each item.
 At least one credential must be passed when **auth.basic.enabled** is set to `true`.
 - **auth.jwt.enabled**: If set to `true`, JWT authentication will be enabled.
 Defaults to `false`.
 - **auth.jwt.jwksurl**: String.
 The URL pointing to a JWKS service, a PEM or HMAC file that can be used to validate the JWT signature of each token.